ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 The low level would contain R1 and R2.
 The high level would contain everything from the low level and R3, ie. the high level would contain R1, R2 and R3.

-First, add the `levels` key to the YAML file and list the level names from lowest to highest.
-The tools working with the controls file assume that every control included in a level are also included in all subsequent levels listed in the `levels` list.
+First, add the `levels` key to the YAML file.
+This key will contain list of dictionaries - one per level.
+Each level must have its `id` defined.
+Furthermore, the level can contain a key called `inherits_from` which contains a level ID.
+If a level is selected, all controls belonging to level within `inherits_from` are included as well.

-Second, add `level` key to every control ID to specify level the control belongs to.
+Then add `levels` key to every control ID to specify a list of levels the control belongs to.

+Note that if a control does not have any level specified, it is assigned to the default level, which is the first in the list of levels.

 ```
 $ cat controls/abcd.yml